rl-lang-grounding/rl-lang-ground/README.md

 images directory contains the images used to represent agent, different objects and obstacles.

 ## 3) How to train?
+Our implementation can be trained on a GPU.
+Please specify the GPU using CUDA_VISIBLE_DEVICES flag.
 ```
 CUDA_VISIBLE_DEVICES="1" python main.py
 ```